 Like standard IRAs, potential tax benefits vary depending on your account type.
 If you have a Self-Directed Traditional IRA, you can lower your income tax owed when you contribute to your account.
 If you have a Self-Directed Roth IRA, you pay taxes upfront, but you can take out your earnings tax-free in retirement.

 Yes!
-Just like a standard IRA, anyone can open a Self-Directed IRA.
-To contribute, the investor must earn taxable income.
-For more information, visit our blog Can Anyone Open an SDIRA?
+Anyone can open a Self-Directed IRA.
+But to contribute, the investor must earn taxable income.

 The contribution limits for a Self-Directed IRA are the same as a standard IRA.
-If you are younger than 50 years old, you can contribute up to $7,000 in 2024 ($6,500 in 2023).
-If you are age 50+, you can contribute up to $8,000 in 2024 ($7,500 in 2023).
+If you are younger than 50 years old, you could contribute up to $7,000 in 2025.
+If you are age 50+, you could contribute up to $8,000 in 2025.
 Contributions for the year prior must be made by the tax filing deadline.
-For more information, visit Contributions FAQs.
+For more information, visit our contributions FAQs.

 You are not required to establish an LLC to invest in an alternative asset.
 Depending on your specific investments’ needs, establishing a Self-Directed IRA LLC may be beneficial.
 An IRA LLC enables you to invest your retirement money directly into the investment of your choice without having to contact your custodian for your everyday transactions.
 IRA LLCs are optimized for transaction-heavy investments, such as real estate rentals and fix-and-flips.